Reading Time: 8 minutes

 What are the 4 types of maintenance?

-- Corrective Maintenance: this maintenance is aimed at restoring the normal working conditions of a car and is carried out following the detection of an anomaly.
+- Corrective Maintenance: this maintenance is aimed at restoring the normal working conditions of a car.
+It is carried out following the detection of an anomaly.
 This strategy is cost-effective but only before a catastrophic fault occurs.

 - Preventive maintenance: it is aimed at reducing the performance degradation or the risk of failure on equipment.
 It is carried out according to a prescribed criterion or at predetermined intervals.
 The need to take the device for service is what determines the maintenance cycles.
 As a result, the risk of operating faults is highly reduced.